zb-hong/zb-hong.github.io/_pages/about.md

 ---
 <span class='anchor' id='about-me'></span>

-Zhibin (Charly) Hong is currently the Head of CV/AI in <a href='https://surreal.la/'>Surreal AI</a>.
-Before joining Surreal, he was a staff engineer of  <a href='https://vis.baidu.com/'>VIS</a>  at Baidu and the technical leader of the VAE team.
-He received the Ph.D. degree in Faculty of Engineering and Information Technology, University of Technology at Sydney, Sydney, NSW, Australia, in 2015.
-His research interests include visual tracking, human perception, face analysis, and image & video synthesis.
+Charly Hong presently leads the Computer Vision and Artificial Intelligence division at HeyGen.
+In 2015, he earned his Ph.D. from the Faculty of Engineering and Information Technology at the University of Technology, Sydney, located in New South Wales, Australia.
+Charly's research is primarily focused on visual tracking, human perception, facial analysis, and the synthesis of images and videos.

 <span class='anchor' id='-news'></span>
 # 🔥 News